 Propaganda vs Persuasion

-On the other hand, public or people do not desire to listen to propaganda wherein, unethical policies are used.
+When it comes to delivery method, in propaganda a political party uses short forms such as TV commercials, single images and the like.
+Also, unlike persuasion, propaganda does resort to telling falsehood and blatant lies.
+It is important to note that public or people do not desire to listen to propaganda wherein, unethical policies are used.
 In other words, it can be said that people do not receive propaganda that lacks honesty.
 In fact, propaganda can be a wrong means of popularity if public comes to know of the facts.

 What is the difference between Propaganda and Persuasion?

 • The use of unethical policies to gain popularity is what is understood by the term propaganda.

 • On the other hand, the use of ethical policies and means to publicize their popularity, also to increase their follower-base is what is understood by the term persuasion.

 • In politics, persuasion is used to gain votes for one’s own party while propaganda is used to make the opponent lose votes.

 • Another difference between propaganda and persuasion is the delivery method.
 In persuasion the canvassing party takes more time and effort to make his points clear and convincing.
 In contrast, propagandist resorts to all short forms to reach people.

 • Further, level of honesty is another important difference between propaganda and persuasion.
 More honesty is seen in persuasion as it does not resort to telling false stories and lies, and talk more about their plans for future.
 Whereas, a propagandist does not hesitate to tell falsehood and blatant lies about the other party in order to reduce their popularity.